 Edge Data Centers will need to deliver the increasingly fast and reliable information that current and emerging technology demands.
 TIA is leading the way forward and working to build out updated global standards to guide design, development, and implementation of new Edge Data Centers.
 TIA’s Edge Data Center Working Group brings together experts from carriers, data center owners, equipment and cabling suppliers, consultants, auditing firms, and more to establish best practices and standards for the mass scale deployment and operation of edge data centers for hosted computing.

-TIA’s Edge Data Center Working Group recently issued a series of six Edge Data Center Solutions Brief Papers outlining the preliminary considerations, as defined by our working group, for working toward new industry standards.
+TIA’s Edge Data Center Working Group issued a series of six Edge Data Center Solutions Brief Papers outlining the preliminary considerations, as defined by our working group, for working toward new industry standards.
 The papers cover topics ranging from the types of EDCs, to security concerns, to considerations when selecting a host site.
 These Solution Brief Papers set a framework for the development of industry standards.

-These papers are available on TIA’s website:
+These free papers are available on TIA’s website and cover:

 - Types and Locations of Edge Data Centers: Scoping Locations That Work for Your Needs